cnizzardini/cakephp-swagger-bake/README.md

 ### Basic Usage

-Get going into just four, yep FOUR, easy steps:
+Get going in just four, yep FOUR, easy steps:

 Step 1: Create a base swagger.yml file in `config\swagger.yml`.
 An example is provided [here](assets/swagger.yml).
-SwaggerBake will append path operations to this file.

 Step 2: Create a `config/swagger_bake.php` file.
 An example is provided [here](assets/swagger_bake.php) with further explanation of the configuration options.